jbcodeforce/ML-studies/docs/ml/generative-ai.md

 When processing text, the AI looks at a few tokens around each word to help understand the context.
 This surrounding group of tokens is called the **context window**.
 It is the sliding group of tokens around a word that provides contextual information to help the AI understand and generate natural language.

 ???- info "Context Window"
+    A context window is the sliding group of tokens around a word that provides contextual information to help the AI understand and generate natural language.

     If the current word is "apple", the AI might look at a context window of the 5 tokens before and after it.
 So the context window could be: "I ate a sweet red [apple] this morning for breakfast".
 The tokens in the context window give the AI useful information about the current word.
 In this case, they indicate [apple] is probably a noun referring to the fruit.

+    With a narrow context window, the AI has less context to ensure the content flows logically and coherently over a long text.
+Restrictive context windows can result in more generic, impersonal text.
+The model has less perspective to generate nuanced or creative content.

 Transformers do not need to code the grammar rules, they acquire them implicitly from big corpus.